EGCBT Practitioner Course

 Carole has grown up with dogs - mainly Dachshunds and Golden Retrievers - and is now firmly in love with Hungarian Vizsla’s.
 She lived without a dog only when working in London as an advertising producer in the 1990’s.
 During this time she satisfied her love of animals by developing a keen interest in horses later becoming involved in Equine and Canine behaviour and training.
 As a result of this Carole was given a somewhat ‘complicated’ Hungarian Vizsla, who along with her own return from ill health (M.E.) firmly established her obsession with complementary therapies and creating the most positive relationships you can with dogs.

-Carole qualified as a Human Bowen therapist in 2008 and as a Canine Bowen Technique Therapist in 2009.
-She has busy human practices in Oxfordshire and Northamptonshire and travels all over the country working with dogs in her role as a Canine Bowen Technique therapist.
+Carole qualified as a Human Bowen practitioner in 2008 and as a Canine Bowen Technique practitioner in 2009.
+She has busy human practices in Oxfordshire and Northamptonshire and travels all over the country working with dogs in her role as a Canine Bowen Technique practitioner.

 She is a member of the Bowen Association UK, a Full Member of EGCBT and a registered human practitioner with the Complementary & Natural Healthcare Council (CNHC).
 In March 2013 Carole qualified to work as a teacher of adults in preparation for becoming teacher of Canine Bowen Technique.